lsst-dm/dm_dev_guide/docs/py_docs.rst

 Section contents should include:

 1. In what stack version the object was deprecated, and when it will be removed.
-2. Reason for deprecation if this is useful information (e.g., object is superseded, duplicates functionality found elsewhere, etc.).
+2. Reason for deprecation if this is useful information (for example, the object is superseded, or duplicates functionality found elsewhere).
 3. New recommended way of obtaining the same functionality.

 This section should use the ``note`` Sphinx directive instead of an underlined section header.